Xi Zhi Men Church - the folder with inside mass times, a map, and a small history of the church.

 Northern Church after 1949 AD

 In 1949/1950 AD the Roman Catholic Church had a fall out with the Peoples Republic of China over the issue of the recognition of Taiwan by the Roman Catholic Vatican and alledged treatment of Christians in China.
 After this severe dent in relations the Churches of China fell silent and in 1958, at the beginning of the Cultural Revolution, the Churches were finally closed.
 The Catholic Church especially suffered during the Cultural Revolution Era (1966-76) during which normal religious activities in China had been suspended.
-Although a main item in the official chinese constitution of 1949 AD as well as in the founding principles of the Communist Party, in practice the chinese people's religious freedom was not guaranteed until late 1970s when Mao died and China started its reform and opening up drive under Deng XiaoPing, the new Leader.
+Although a main item in the official chinese constitution of 1949 AD as well as in the founding principles of the Communist Party, in practice the chinese people's religious freedom was not guaranteed until late 1970s when Mao Zedong died and China started its reform and opening up drive under Deng XiaoPing, the new Leader.
 Issues remain on the table untill today, however the earlier Dogmatist views, not only derived from communism but equally by bitter experiences with the west in the past, have been tempered.
 A lot changed with Chairman Mao's Death in 1976.
 General religious freedom and personal liberties in China have improved eversince.
 As one late result, since Christmas Day of the year 1985 (December 25Th) the Northern Church and other Beijing Churches have been reopened and now regularly hold masses.
 Clergy from the Roman School regularly visit the Northern Church and other churches around the City.
 Relations have been on the upslope, but are still not exactly swell.

 In 1990 AD the Northern Church was listed as a historical relic by the City of Beijing.
 For the occasion the Church was cleaned repaired and refurbished.